StephanHoyer/Mosaik/doc/index.rst

 Don't repeat youself (DRY) and also not others (DRY'n'ANO)
 ----------------------------------------------------------

-Writing the same code over and over again is boring and errorprone (@TODO fehleranfällig).
+Writing the same code over and over again is boring and errorprone.
 Also time is money, especially for us developers.
 Mosaik tries to solve this in a number of ways.
 One example is the concept of requestrelated middleware, another one the reusable apps feature.